maartene/InkSwift/README.md

 * Combine integration (subscribe to state changes, observe variables).

 ## Limitations
-* InkSwift uses JavascriptCore.
-This means that only Apple platforms are supported.
-I'm working on Linux support using [SwiftJS](https://github.com/SusanDoggie/SwiftJS).
-See the 'JSCore' branch for a version that uses SwiftJS instead of JavascriptCore.
-The tests pass on macOS.
-Please let me know if it works on Linux as well.
-Then I will probably merge it into main.
+* This version uses JavaScriptCore.
+The `JXKit` branch has experimental support for Apple and Linux platforms using `JXKit` (https://github.com/jectivex/JXKit).
+The tests pass on macOS and Linux.
+For now I'll keep the two branches seperate, but I will probably merge them in due time.

 ## Getting started
 ### Regular XCode project